-The roll out of Pride and Joy, a new electronic inpatient ward management system, has continued with good feedback from services.
+The roll out of the Pride and Joy system has continued with good feed-back from services.

-- ➤ The first phase of the elimination of dormitories in Enfield Mental Health has been completed. - > Extension of bed capacity within The Priory remains in place. - Due to the COVID-19 pandemic and increases in demand and acuity, there have been challenges for capacity and out of area placements have been required.
+- ➤ The 1st phase of the elimination of dormitories in Enfield Mental Health has been completed. - > Extension of bed capacity within the Priory remains in place. - Due to the Covid pandemic and increases in demand and acuity, there have been challenges for capacity and out of area placements have been required.